The Barassi Line

 Made with Leaflet, Tangram, and data copyright OpenStreetMap contributors

-3 The Current Line.
+4 The Current Barrasi Line.

-This map uses the same approach as the map above, but the Voronoi cells were recalculated using only locations where one code was dominant to show the main divide - the Barassi Line - between the two codes.
+This takes the cells above and draws a (red) line along the boundaries between the two codes.
 Have added Turner's original description (pink) and the line as it's most commonly drawn (black) as dotted lines to see how they compare, as well as the plaque meant to mark part of the line near the towns of Corowa (NSW) and Wahgunyah (VIC).
 The line to the west shows the divide between WA and the Cocos (Keeling) & Christmas islands.

 Made with Leaflet, Tangram, and data copyright OpenStreetMap contributors